EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

       - The keyword `alternating` indicates that every 1st, 3rd, and every other uneven repeating line will fill from end to start instead of from start to end.
          - The alternating keyword can be combined with centered and will still be relevant for some regular formations when ships move to earlier positions.
       - A single line can have multiple repeat sections.
-      - The keyword `originating` indicates that all positions added in the repeat section should be placed before the start position of the original line.
-         - This effectively makes the line longer in front of the the start position.
-         - This is mostly relevant for centered lines, where the repeat section moves the center position.
-         - This can also help in giving a formation nicer behavior when ships move from later positions to earlier positions.
-      - The keyword `extending` works the same as originating, but adds the repeat section after the last position of the original line (but before any later lines).

 - `arc`: Begins a partial or full circle.
    - Angle start and end positions are always interpreted clockwise from start to end (to avoid ambiguity).